 She said: “There are many ways that CIPR members can benefit from their membership as individuals and for their organisation.
 We often hear from members who are unsure where to start or want to discuss ideas and potential solutions with other professionals in the sector.
 We are keen to support members and those looking to join the CIPR.
 The LPS is committed to helping professionals make more use of the opportunities within their institute.”

-Abha is a contributing author to the digital communications book ‘PR Stack 2‘, published in October 2015.
+Abha is a contributing author to the digital communications book ‘PR Stack 2‘, published in October 2015 and contributed to the materials brought together by the CIPR’s AI Panel.
 She was involved in the 2015 Research Project into the new challenges for the communications in public services, ‘Influence for Impact’ research report‘ and producing video and CPD pieces linked to the research and its findings.
 She is CPD and Digital lead for the LPS.

 Polly Cziok MCIPR

-Polly is the Head of Communications and Consultation at the London Borough of Hackney and a previous Chair of the LPS group.
+Polly is the Head of Communications, Culture and Engagement at the London Borough of Hackney and a previous Chair of the LPS group.
 She is an advocate for training in the sector.
 She said: “In local public service, we are facing continued tough economic times, coupled with a rising tide of expectation about the role communications must play to support our organisations.

 “The theme of our events acknowledge the new pressures and challenges that communications professionals are facing, and they work to equip delegates with the skills and knowledge they need to meet those challenges.
 LPS events also look at how we can share best practice and harness the legacies from previous years to energise and invigorate our communications.”

 Polly on developing a place brand (interview on Hackney, 2018)